 Embarrassment is perhaps THE most common concern voiced by people who haven’t been to a dentist in a very long time.
 It may come as a surprise to some that the days when “the lecture” was part-and-parcel of a visit to the dentist are gone.
 Dentistry has evolved into an industry which supplies a service to the potential customer – you!

 This development mirrors trends seen throughout society.
-The authoritarian parenting model which used to be so popular has fallen out of favour big-time, to be replaced by tender loving care and open communication.
-Similarly, dentists nowadays realize that admonishing people is a sure-fire way of keeping them away.
-Many dentists now endeavour to make dental appointments a positive experience, not only for those whose teeth are in great shape!
+The authoritarian parenting model which used to be so popular has fallen out of favour, to be replaced by tender loving care and open communication.
+It used to be common for medical doctors to behave in a paternalistic fashion (“doctor knows best”), but nowadays, we expect to be given choices and make autonomous decisions.
+The rise of the Internet and search engines helped to accelerate these changes, and today, medical doctors have come to expect that their patients will have done their own research and will want to discuss diagnoses and treatment options in partnership with them.
+As a result, professional distance and dominance has decreased, and mutual participation has increased.
+Similarly, most dentists nowadays realise that that people want to be actively involved in their own care, and that admonishing people is a sure-fire way of keeping them away.
+Many now endeavour to make dental appointments a positive experience, not only for those whose teeth are in great shape!

 The psychology of embarrassment is pretty interesting.
 Studies, for example by sociologist Andre Modigliani, have shown that shy people with high levels of empathy – the ability to imagine how others may be feeling – can be more easily embarrassed.
 Easy-to-embarrass people also have a tendency to believe that others see them as somehow inadequate.